Self-catering Glenlyon, By Aberfeldy, Perthshire

 From the north, head south on the A9 and take the turning at Ballinluig, then follow the directions above.

-From the west, follow the A85 to Killin and then follow the A827 north loch road for approximately 14 miles to the village of Fearnan and take the left turn signed for Fortingall and Glen Lyon.
+From the west, follow the A85 to Killin and then follow the A827 north loch road for approximately 14 miles to the villageof Fearnan and take the left turn signed for Fortingall and Glen Lyon.
 Follow this road for approximately 2 miles then take a left turn, signed for Glen Lyon.
-Carry on up this road passing 2 cottages on your right.
-150m after passing the second one turn right through a large metal gate.
-Follow the track for 150m to Dornoch Lodge.

-Guests receive preferential rates at Highland Safaris (near the village of Dull) for Land Rover Safaris, Red Deer Encounter and Gold Panning.
-Guests will also receive a 'Safari Pass' discount booklet with 18 special offers for local cafes, shops and activities.
+Highland Safaris (near the village of Dull) offeres Land Rover Safaris, Red Deer Encounter and Gold Panning.
+Mountain Bike and Fishing Rod Hire is also available and you can also enjoy the cosy café and well stocked gift shop.
+A ‘Safari Pass’ discount booklet with 18 special offers for local cafes, shops and activities.